-Americium-241 was detected in eight samples, and all results were below the residential SAL.
+Americium-241 was detected in 8 samples, and all results were below the residential SAL.
 Cesium-137 and strontium-90 were not detected.
-Plutonium-238 was detected in six samples, and all results were below the residential SAL.
+Plutonium-238 was detected in 6 samples, and all results were below the residential SAL.
 Plutonium-239/240 was detected in 16 samples.
 All results for samples collected from a depth of 10 ft or less were below the residential SAL (33 pCi/g).
 Two samples, collected from depths of 10.4 and 17.4 ft bgs, had results of 391 pCi/g and 36.6 pCi/g, respectively, which are greater than the residential SAL.
-Tritium was detected in nine samples, and all results were below the residential SAL.
-Uranium-234 was detected in 11 samples; 3 results were above the tuff BV, and all results were below the residential SAL.
-Uranium-235/236 was detected in six samples; three results were above the tuff BV, and all results were less than the residential SAL.
-Uranium-238 was detected in 11 samples; 2 results were above the tuff BV and all results were less than the residential SAL.
+Tritium was detected in 9 samples, and all results were below the residential SAL.
+Uranium-234 was detected in 11 samples; 3 results were above the tuff BV, and all results were less than the residential SAL.
+Uranium-238 was detected in 11 samples; 2 results were above the tuff BV, and all results were less than the residential SAL.